derek-knox/Coding-For-Designers/Coding and Concept/Client and Server.md

 An internet-connected game works exactly the same way.
 When it starts up (or a button is hit), it could make an API request to get current world-wide player rankings for the game.
 Additionally, if the designers and code authors designed the game in such a way, they could make a different API request for new worlds, levels, characters, etc. No update required.
 Pretty damn cool.

-Since games are typically more diverse in their structure, style, and behavior, we'll focus on 2D web with HTML, CSS, and JavaScript moving forward.
-In fact, let's look at the anatomy of each as we begin to venture deeper into coding.
+A server, if you didn't guess already, is also responsible for providing a client web browser the *initial* HTML, CSS, and JavaScript for a website or web app.
+Now is a great time to venture deeper into coding and we'll do so by exploring the anatomy of each file type.